 The leaker is a 3D artist.
-With that in mind, she mentioned animating sequences related to the first time the player picks up the Sheikah Slate.
-This also caused fans to jump to the conclusion of a possible playable Zelda.
+She mentioned animating sequences related to the first time the player picks up the Sheikah Slate, which fans translated as a hint toward a possible playable Zelda.

 Zelda has the Sheikah Slate by the end of Breath of the Wild, so it raises the question of why Link would have it back in his possession.
-SwitchForce raised the possibility of Zelda being a playable character since she would theoretically have the Slate.
+SwitchForce raised the possibility of Zelda being a playable character since she would theoretically have the slate.
 We see Zelda in action in Hyrule Warriors, so it isn’t totally out of the question.
-However, fans have yet to see her as one of the playable characters in a mainline Zelda game.
+However, fans haven’t seen her as a playable character in a mainline Zelda game since Spirit Tracks.

-Link’s mutated arm seems to replace the Sheikah Slate in the Breath of the Wild sequel trailers, so it’d also be interesting to see how the two powers complement each other or if his arm is related to the Sheikah Slate.
+Link’s mutated arm seems to replace the Sheikah Slate in Tears of the Kingdom trailers, so it’d also be interesting to see how the two powers complement each other or if his arm is related to the Sheikah Slate.
 Zelda also could’ve dropped the Sheikah Slate when she fell into a black hole in the E3 2021 trailer.
 Who knows?

 2. New Game Plus

-The Breath of the Wild sequel might also incorporate “New Game Plus,” which would be a first for the Legend of Zelda series.
+Tears of the Kingdom might also incorporate “New Game Plus,” which would be a first for the Legend of Zelda series.
 New Game Plus is a feature that enables players to carry over progress like stats, weapons, and other items into a new playthrough so that it’s easier to explore areas you might’ve missed and replay specific moments without grinding through the same content again.

 None of the information in this leak has been confirmed.
 It’s dubious at best, considering there isn’t any proof like screenshots or a track record from the leaker to support them.
-We might get more concrete information from Nintendo about Breath of the Wild during the next Direct.
-Another leak claims that the Direct may or may not be coming up sometime this month.
+We might get more concrete information about Tears of the Kingdom ahead of its release, though.